Switzerland

 Overview

-Switzerland’s engagement in bilateral agreements to “offset” part of its emissions and the lack of transparency around the domestic emissions reduction effort in its NDC risk setting a bad precedent for other countries.
-This setback raises concerns about the country's willingness and ability for ambitious climate action in the face of the growing urgency of the climate crisis.
-The Climate Action Tracker continues to rate Switzerland’s climate action and targets as overall “Insufficient”.
+Switzerland has yet to communicate how much of its NDC target it plans to achieve through domestic reductions versus offsets abroad.
+Switzerland’s engagement in bilateral agreements to “offset” part of its domestic emissions and the lack of transparency around the level of domestic emissions reduction effort in its NDC continue to risk setting a bad precedent for other countries.
+These actions raise concerns about the country's willingness and ability to take ambitious domestic climate action that will be needed to meet Switzerland’s legally binding net zero target.
+The Climate Action Tracker continues to rate Switzerland overall as “Insufficient”.

 Overall rating